96boards/documentation/enterprise/developerbox/hardware-docs/README.md

 ---
-title: Hardware Documentation for Developer Box
+title: Hardware Documentation for Developerbox
 permalink: /documentation/enterprise/developerbox/hardware-docs/
 redirect_from:

 ---
 # Hardware Documentation

-Explore what makes your Developer Box unique, technical specifications, schematics, hardware notes and more...
-This page allows you to see what is under the "Developer Box hood" by offering static documentation published directly from the board vendors.
+Explore what makes your Developerbox unique, technical specifications, schematics, hardware notes and more...
+This page allows you to see what is under the "Developerbox hood" by offering static documentation published directly from the board vendors.

 ## User Guides